jonmikeli/azureiotdevicesimulator5-pnp/docs/Help.md

 | GenericJToken | Generic method | JSON Token | <ul><li>message notifying that the GenericJToken Direct Method has been called (string).</li><li> result code, 200</li></ul>|
 | Generic | Generic method | string | <ul><li>message notifying that the Generic Direct Method has been called (string).</li><li> result code, 200</li></ul>|
 | SetTelemetryInterval | Updates the time rate used to send telemetry data. | seconds (int) | <ul><li>message notifying that the SetTelemetryInterval Direct Method has been called (string).</li><li> result code, 200</li></ul>|

-Similarly to the messages, this IoT Plug and Play simulator adds commands that whould be defined in the DTDL referenced model.

-> NOTE
->
-> This illustrates that the DTDL may be combined with elements not defined in the models.
-However, be aware that all the elements not declared in the models will be unknown to the IoT Solutions that use the models to integrate your devices.

-##### Messages
-The device can be configured to receive generic **messages** coming from the cloud (Microsoft Azure IoT Hub C2D Messages).

-##### Twins
-###### Desired
-Any change in a **Desired Property** (device level) is notified to the device and it can be handled.

-> ![NOTE]
->
-> ###### Tags and Microsoft IoT Hub Jobs
->
-> The simulator can benefit from the use of **Microsoft IoT Hub Jobs** for operations based in property queries.
-> A typical example of this would be a **FOTA** (Firmware Over The Air) update according to criteria based in **Twin.Properties.Desired properties* (ex: firmwareVersion, location, environment, etc).

 ### Modules